lawnjelly/smoothing-addon/README.md

 In your gameplay programming, 99% of the time you would usually be mostly concerned with the position and rotation of the physics rep. Aside a few things like visual effects, the visual rep will follow the physics rep, and you don't need to worry about it.
 This also means that providing you drive your gameplay using `_physics_process` rather than `_process`, your gameplay will run the same no matter what machine you run it on!
 Fantastic.

 ### Note
-The smoothing nodes automatically call `set_as_toplevel()` on `_ready()`.
+The smoothing nodes automatically call `set_as_toplevel()` when in global mode.
 This ensures that they only follow the selected target, rather than having their transform controlled directly by their parent.
 The default target to follow will however be the parent node, if a `Target` has not been assigned in the inspector.

 ## Usage